rocketpowerinc/go-pwr/README.md

 **Server Environments (Headless/SSH):**
 - Automatically detects server environments (no DISPLAY variable)
-- Uses `tmux` or `screen` sessions to run scripts in separate windows
+- Uses `tmux` sessions to run scripts in separate windows
-- Falls back to direct execution if no terminal multiplexer is available
+- Falls back to direct execution if tmux is not available
 - Perfect for remote server management and automation

 **Server Usage Tips:**
-- Install `tmux` or `screen` for the best experience: `sudo apt install tmux`
+- Install `tmux` for the best experience: `sudo apt install tmux`
 - Scripts run in named sessions: `tmux list-sessions` to see active sessions
-- Use `Ctrl+B, D` (tmux) or `Ctrl+A, D` (screen) to detach from running scripts
+- Use `Ctrl+B, D` to detach from running scripts
-- Terminal multiplexers allow scripts to continue running even if you disconnect
+- tmux allows scripts to continue running even if you disconnect

 ---